Grange Helpers scheme paused from 1 August 2020

 Helping others in the Grange

-At this difficult time, many are seeking ways to help others in the community.
-In the Grange Association, we are offering to act as co-ordinators to connect those who are able to help with those who are isolated and need assistance or contact.
+We established the Helpers scheme in March 2020, at the start of the Coronavirus restrictions, when many were seeking ways to help others in the community.
+In the Grange Association, we have been offering to act as co-ordinators to connect those who are able to help with those who are isolated and need assistance or contact.
 This Grange Helpers scheme covers broadly the areas of postcodes EH9 and EH10 4_ .

 Register if you can “offer some help” in the Grange

 Although the scheme is currently paused, the system remains live for Helper registrations and you are welcome to register in case of a resurgence of the virus towards the winter months.
 We are validating those who register as “Grange Helpers” to protect against scammers and anyone who could seek to exploit others.

 In the event that there is a resurgence of the virus and shielding is reinstated, we will restore the registration facility here for those in the Grange who are isolated and may require assistance.

 To see how the process works, and the status and numbers of helpers, as well as guidance for helpers, see our Helpers’ page.